-Search for sweet potato frosting on the web and you’ll find only chocolate sweet potato frosting.
+Search for sweet potato frosting on the web and you’ll find mostly chocolate sweet potato frosting.
 I’m sure it’s totally yummy, but not what you get here.

 This frosting is such a perfect topping for cinnamon flavored desserts including my gluten and dairy-free carrot cake cupcakes.
 And, because it’s not too sweet, top my gluten-free, dairy-free sweet potato muffins, zucchini,carrot, apple muffins, gluten-free pumpkin bread, and vegan, gluten-free pumpkin bread.
 See my full list of gluten-free muffins and gluten-free cupcakes.

 This frosting is not as firm as a traditional buttercream frosting.
 I have used it in layer cakes, but it needs dam of buttercream frosting if you use it between layers.
 A dam is a ring of firm frosting around the edge of inner layers.
 This will hold softer fillings and keep them from oozing out.
 This frosting is firm enough to pipe and loosely hold simple shapes.